bandonga/bandonga.github.io/collections/_sip/0-intro.md

 * **2xx – Successful**
   * `200 OK` - Ex.
 Indicates the request was successful.

-**3xx – Redirection**
+* **3xx – Redirection**
   * `301 Moved Permanently` - Ex.
 The original Request-URI is no longer valid, the new address is given in the Contact header field, and the client should update any records of the original Request-URI with the new value.

 * **4xx – Client Failure**
   * `401 Unauthorized` - Ex.
 The request requires user authentication.
 Issued by UASs and registrars.
   * `403 Forbidden` - Ex.
-The server understood the request, but is refusing to fulfil it.
+The server understood the request, but is refusing to fulfill it.
   * `404 Not Found` - Ex.
 The server has definitive information that the user does not exist at the domain specified in the Request-URI.
   * `408 Request Timeout` - Ex.
 The server could not produce a response within a suitable amount of time, for example, if it could not determine the location of the user in time.
   * `480 Temporarily Unavailable` - Ex.
 Callee currently unavailable.
   * `486 Busy Here` - Ex.
 Callee is busy.
-  * `487 Request Terminated` - Request has terminated by bye or cancel. https://www.cs.columbia.edu/sip/sipit/classification.html
+  * `487 Request Terminated` - Request has terminated by bye or cancel.
   * `491 Request Pending` - Server has some pending request from the same dialog.

 * **5xx – Server Failure**